 - Visits sites to observe environmental problems, to consult with contractors, or to monitor construction activities.

-- Designs structures for crop storage, animal shelter and loading, and animal and crop processing, and supervise their construction.
+- Designs structures for crop storage, animal shelter and loading, and animal and crop processing, and supervises their construction.